loloof64/Chesspresso/README.md

 This is a fork from  BernhardSeybold/Chesspresso, intended to make it lightweight for a use in Android.
+I've done the following main modifications
+* Removed all view components.

 # What Is Chesspresso™?